acesuares/install-icinga2-director-on-virtualbox-with-vagrant/README.md

-# install-icinga2-director-on-virtualbox-with-vagrant
-how-to-install-icinga2-director-on-virtualbox-with-vagrant
+# How to install icinga2-director (on Virtualbox with Vagrant)

-## CAUTION.
+### CAUTION.
 This is experimental.
 For educational purposes only.
 **Please know what you do and don't blame anyone else but yourself when stuff breaks!**

 ## Purpose